OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 **Environment Prep**
 ---------

-If you don’t have an Office 365 Group, this is how you create one
+If you don’t have an Office 365 Group, this is how you create one:

-1. Sign in to Outlook Web App @ http://Outlook.Office.com using your Office 365 administrator or user credentials
+1. Sign in to Outlook Web App @ http://Outlook.Office.com using your Office 365 administrator or user credentials.

-2. Browse to the Groups and click the "+" button to create a new Office 365 group.
-Give a name for the group, and you may keep it public
+2. Browse to the Groups and click the **plus (+)** button to create a new Office 365 group.
+Give a name for the group, and you may keep it public.

-3. Click Connectors on the menu bar.
+3. Click **Connectors** on the menu bar.
 See the list of available connectors that you can set up for this group.

-**

 **Exercise 1: Post a Connector Card message (JSON) to the Group**
 -------------------------------------------------------------

-1. Go to your office 365 Group.
-Click Connectors on the menu bar, find and expand the Incoming web hook configuration.
+1. Go to your Office 365 Group.
+Click **Connectors** on the menu bar, find and expand the Incoming web hook configuration.

-2. Click Add to create a new configuration, provide a name and click create.
+2. Click **Add** to create a new configuration, provide a name and click **Create**.
 This will generate a webhook URL for the group.

-3. Copy the generated URL and save it someplace as you will need it later.
-Select Done to create the incoming webhook.
+3. Copy the generated URL and save it-as you will need it later.
+Select **Done** to create the incoming webhook.

 4. Open a new browser tab and navigate to https://www.hurl.it, which is an in-browser web request composer similar to what Fiddler offers.